ARTICLE

 Selected text level

-A volcano is a special kind of opening in the ground.
+A is a special kind of opening in the ground.
 It lets burning hot material underground escape to the surface.
 When this happens, it causes an eruption.

 The hot material is melted rock called lava.
 Sometimes it explodes into the sky.
 Other times it flows out calmly.